-When long time Commonwealth's Attorney R. David Stengel decided not to seek re-election, Tom resigned from the bench to pursue the opportunity to serve the community as a prosecutor.
+In January 2012, Tom resigned from the bench to pursue the opportunity to serve as Jefferson County’s top felony prosecutor.

 Tom has been a Master in the American Inns of Court, Louis D. Brandeis Inn and has served as the President of the Inn for 2 years.

 In 2009, he received the Fair Administration of Justice Award from the Kentucky Association Criminal Defense Lawyers.